erikyuzwa/python-spa-client-webpack-starter-kit/README.md

 * `cd appname`
 * `npm install`
 * both python and web frontend dependencies should be installing
+* once completed, activate the python virtualenv `source venv/bin/activate` you should see a `(venv)` in shell prompt after that completes
+* then `pip install -r requirements.txt`

 ## where to put your SPA assets